pranab/whakapai/zaman/README.md

 1. Install:

-Run
+Package install
 pip3 install -i https://test.pypi.org/simple zaman==0.0.2

+Local build and install for the latest
-For installing latest, clone repo and run this at .../whakapai directory ./lbi.sh zaman
+Clone GirHub repo and run this at the repo root directory ./lbi.sh zaman

 For dependencies run this form the project root directory